How Manhole Rehabilitation Prevented Structural Collapse and a Train Derailment

 With the help of Monoform PLUS™, the plant operations were able to continue as usual.

-Reach Out to HK’s Manhole Rehabilitation Contractors
+Reach Out to HK’s Manhole Rehabilitation Experts

 Our Monoform™ and Monoform PLUS™ solutions have a wide variety of municipal and industrial applications.
 Our team is capable of tackling manhole rehabilitation projects of many sizes and conditions of deterioration.

 Whether you need an inspection to identify the condition of manholes or you’re ready to learn about manhole rehabilitation solutions, our team is here to help.
 Reach out to HK to learn about your options or give us a call 855-845-5326.